Topological Charge-2ne Superconductors

-Chiral topological superconductors can host nonabelian superconducting vortices, and these emergent excitations are widely regarded as promising building blocks for fault-tolerant quantum computation.
-Read and Green provided the paradigmatic example by showing that a two-dimensional $(p+ip)$-wave superconductor realizes a chiral topological phase with localized Majorana zero modes at vortices and edges~\cite{Read2000}.
-Building on this, band-theoretic approaches have formulated chiral topological superconductors in terms of topological invariants of the Bogoliubov-de Gennes mean-field Hamiltonian, establishing a general framework for the bulk-edge correspondence and its embedding into realistic materials~\cite{ZhangRMP,Nayak2008,Sato2017}.
-Recent progress in Van der Waals materials, in particular rhombohedral tetralayer graphene, which combines the tunable band topology and strong electronic correlations, has provided a new and highly controllable platform for realizing chiral topological superconductivity~\cite{Han2024signatures,Wang2024}.

 Topologically ordered states in two spatial dimensions are gapped phases that host anyons~\cite{WenRMP}, whose long-wavelength effective theory are topological quantum field theories (TQFT).
-The chiral TQFTs we care about in this work are Chern-Simons (CS) theory.
+The chiral TQFTs we care about in this work are Chern--Simons (CS) theory.
 One central feature of TQFT is the bulk-edge correspondence~\cite{Wen1994,Wen1995,Qi2006,Witten2016}: On an open manifold of two spatial dimension, the edge physics of the CS theory is a (1+1)D conformal field theory (CFT) whose primary fields are in one-to-one correspondence with bulk anyons, with exactly the same fusion rules and braiding statistics.
 In particular, when the microscopic system contains fermions, its appropriate description should be a spin TQFT, which is only well-defined once a choice of spin structure (heuristically understood as boundary condition for fermions) is specified on the spacetime manifold.
 Operationally, a spin TQFT contains a distinguished ``transparent fermion'' line with fermionic self-statistics that braids trivially with all other excitations, representing the physical electron.
-Many spin TQFTs can be constructed from bosonic TQFTs by a standard anyon condensation procedure~\cite{Burnell2018}: One enlarges the bosonic theory by attaching the physical fermion to suitable anyons and then condenses such the composite bosonic bound state, thereby enforcing the transparent fermion as a genuine local excitation.
+Many spin TQFTs can be constructed from bosonic TQFTs by a standard anyon condensation procedure~\cite{Burnell2018}.
 The corresponding edge theory for a spin TQFT is a spin CFT, whose local operator content includes this transparent fermion.